-Qualifications of Audit & Risk Committee Members Committee members, with the exception of Professor Sir Roy Anderson and Dr Podolsky, bring considerable financial and accounting experience to the Committee's work.
+Qualifications of Audit & Risk Committee Members

+Committee members, with the exception of Professor Sir Roy Anderson and Dr Podolsky, bring considerable financial and accounting experience to the Committee's work.
 Members have past employment experience in either finance or accounting roles or comparable experience in corporate activities.
 Professor Sir Roy and Dr Podolsky's backgrounds as world renowned medical scientists and researchers enable them to bring scientific expertise to the Committee's deliberations.

 Financial & accounting experience

-Mr Tom de Swaan
+Mr Tom de Swaan Chief Financial Officer of ABN AMRO until

-- Chief Financial Officer of ABN AMRO until 31st December 2005 - Determined by the Board to be the Audit Committee Financial Expert, as defined by the Sarbanes Oxley Act of 2002 (Sarbanes-Oxley)
+31st December 2005

+• Determined by the Board to be the Audit

+Committee Financial Expert, as defined by

+the Sarbanes Oxley Act of 2002 (Sarbanes-

+Oxley)

-- Sir Deryck Maughan A Partner of Kohlberg Kravis Roberts & Co.
-(KKR) and Chairman of KKR Japan - Former Chairman & CEO of Citigroup International and Vice Chairman of Citigroup Inc. - Former Chairman and Co-Chief Executive Officer of Salomon Smith Barney - Former Chairman and Chief Executive Officer of Salomon Brothers Inc.
+Sir Deryck Maughan • A Partner of Kohlberg Kravis Roberts & Co.

+(KKR) and Chairman of KKR Japan

+Former Chairman & CEO of Citigroup International and Vice Chairman of Citigroup

+International and Vice Chairman of Citigroup Inc.

+Former Chairman and Co-Chief Executive

+Officer of Salomon Smith Barney

+Former Chairman and Chief Executive Office

+of Salomon Brothers Inc.

-Sir Robert Wilson
+Sir Robert Wilson Economist, and former Non-Executive

-- Economist and former Non-Executive Chairman of The Economist Group - Chairman of BG Group plc - Retired from Rio Tinto in 2003 where he held Senior Management positions culminating in his appointment as Executive Chairman
+Chairman of The Economist Group

+Chairman of BG Group plc

+Retired from Rio Tinto in 2003 where he held

+Senior Management positions culminating in

+his appointment as Executive Chairman

 Scientific expertise

-Professor Sir Roy Anderson
+Professor Sir Roy A world renowned medical scientist with

-- A world renowned medical scientist with advanced knowledge of infectious disease epidemiology - Professor of Infectious Disease Epidemiology in the Faculty of Medicine, Imperial College, - Fellow of the Royal Society - Foreign Associate Member of the Institute of Medicine at the US National Academy of Sciences - Foreign Associate Member of the French Academy of Sciences - Former Rector of Imperial College, London - Former Chief Scientific Adviser at the Ministry of Defence in the UK
+Anderson advanced knowledge of infectious disease

+epidemiology

+Professor of Infectious Disease Epidemiology in the Faculty of Madising Imperial Callege

+in the Faculty of Medicine, Imperial College,

+Fellow of the Royal Society

+Foreign Associate Member of the Institute of

+Medicine at the US National Academy of

+Sciences

+Foreign Associate Member of the French

+Academy of Sciences

+• Former Rector of Imperial College, London

+• Former Chief Scientific Adviser at the Ministr

+of Defence in the UK

-Dr Daniel Podolsky
+Dr Daniel Podolsky • A world renowned researcher with advanced

-- A world renowned researcher with advanced knowledge of underlying mechanisms of disease and new therapies for gastrointestinal disorders - President of the University of Texas Southwestern Medical Centre and Professor of Internal Medicine - Member, Institute of Medical/National Academy of Sciences - Former Mallinckrodt Professor of Medicine, Harvard Medical School - Former Chief Academic Officer, Partners Healthcare reported on all critical accounting policies, significant judgements and practices used by the Group, alternative accounting treatments which had been discussed with management and their resultant conclusion, material written communications with management and any restrictions on access to information
+knowledge of underlying mechanisms of

+disease and new therapies for gastrointesting

+disorders

+President of the University of Texas

+Southwestern Medical Centre and Professor

+of Internal Medicine

+Member, Institute of Medical/National

+Academy of Sciences

+Former Mallinckrodt Professor of Medicine, Henverd Medical School

+Harvard Medical School

+Former Chief Academic Officer, Partners

+Healthcare

+U08350.SUB, DocName: 20-F, Doc: 1, Page: 72 Description: GSK CRC: 44066 EDGAR 2